 • Choose signs that will not offend the local people.
-(Deaf people already have a difficult time being accepted.)
+(People with hearing loss already have a difficult time being accepted.)
 Here are some examples:

 • Use local signs.
 If people in your area already have a gesture or sign for something, use that instead of a new or foreign one.
 For example: